ayasebun/hcuparser/README.md

 Of note there is a long section with ASCII Art.
 That is intentional -- I was snooped on constantly and I really wanted to drive home the point of "stop testing my bash if you can't run a script yourself".
 This happened often.

 Thank you for listening to my rant.
 I will never update this again, but I do look at it occasionally because I did some very funny stuff in this script that brings a tear to my eye.

+### Of Note

+If there's something that you would like to rip from this script then there are some disclaimers that I would like to make

+- The loop that I made to print the ASCII Art caused my work PC to crash.
+Personal PC?
+No issue.
+Personal-VM-as-strong-as-a-Nokia-flip-phone?
+No issue.
+Just that one crashed for some reason.

+- The loop that was made to make the progress spinner did not work well on the work machine either, though I kept it in because the way that it would break my output made me laugh sometimes.

+Do with that what you will